 That's it!
 The formula is copied to other cells with relative references that are adjusted properly for each individual cell.
 To make sure that a value in each cell is calculated correctly, select any of the cells and view the formula in the formula bar.
 In this example, I've selected cell C4, and see that the cell reference in the formula is relative to row 4, exactly as it should be:

-The dollar sign fixes the reference to a given cell, so that it remains static no matter where the formula moves.
+The dollar sign fixes the reference to a given cell, so that it remains unchanged no matter where the formula moves.
 In other words, using $ in cell references allows you to copy the formula in Excel without changing references.

 For example, if you have 10 in cell A1 and you use an absolute cell reference ($A$1), the formula